Logo Voyage

 Weather

 Weather conditions can change very quickly at high altitude.
 Consult a weather forecast before departing, but be ready for anything, including fog, storms and cold weather.
-Also in low terrain, being prepared for adverse weather is important.
 Heavy rain, here or upstream, can make fording problematic.
 Rain and wind can cause hypothermia even in quite warm conditions.

 Rain and cool weather often have severe effects on the morale of the party.
 Remembering warm drinks, activities and keeping a cheerful spirit can make the difference between a miserable hike and a tough one to be gilt in your memories – in extreme conditions even between life and death.

-Thunderstorms cause significant hazards for hikers, including lightning strikes and wind downbursts which can topple trees.
+Thunderstorms are especially dangerous for hikers, as there is no adequate shelter from lightning strikes and tree-toppling wind downbursts.
 Get familiar with signs of a developing storm, such as large build-ups of Cumulonimbus clouds (“cotton ball” clouds, especially those with and flattened or “anvil” shaped tops), a sudden reversal in wind direction, a noticeable rise in wind speed, and a sharp drop in temperature.
 Heavy rain, hail and lightnings can occur in the mature stage of a thunderstorm.
 Get out of high and open areas if a thunderstorm is approaching.
 Do not take cover under high trees, which may get hit.
 Also avoid narrow river valleys, dangerous in case of flash floods.

 During an intense thunderstorm, or if you cannot avoid open landscape, use the following guidelines: